- UPMC Presbyterian, Suite B-400

 Dr. Pollack graduated magna cum laude from Emory University in 1980, where he earned a BS degree in chemistry.
 He received his medical degree from the Johns Hopkins University School of Medicine in 1984, then completed a surgical internship and neurosurgical residency at the University of Pittsburgh School of Medicine.
 He also was a research fellow in neuropathology and neurobiology during some of that time.

-Dr. Pollack has published more than 250 papers in refereed journals, numerous book chapters and invited papers, and has edited two books on childhood brain tumors.
-He is co-editor of the recently published book Principles and Practice of Pediatric Neurosurgery and an accompanying atlas Operative Techniques In Pediatric Neurosurgery.
-He is currently a principal investigator on numerous NIH grants focusing on novel therapies for brain tumors and evaluating molecular markers of tumor prognosis.
-Dr. Pollack was named vice chairman of academic affairs for the department in July of 2008.
-He has co-chaired the National Cancer Institute Brain Malignancy Steering Committee since 2010.
+Dr. Pollack has published more than 410 papers in refereed journals, numerous book chapters and invited papers, and has edited three books on childhood brain tumors.
+He is co-editor of the book Principles and Practice of Pediatric Neurosurgery—currently in its third edition—and an accompanying atlas Operative Techniques In Pediatric Neurosurgery as well as Brain and Spinal Tumors of Childhood, a multinational state-of-the-art text.

 Dr. Pollack's publications can be reviewed through the National Library of Medicine's publication database.